arnkov/tfx/README.md

 # limitations & caveats
 - tfxRenderTarget only supports two attachments (color & depth)
-- for now, the only supported vertex format is TFX_VERTEXFORMAT_F32
+- for now the only supported vertex format is TFX_VERTEXFORMAT_F32
 - pixel formats are limited to TFX_PIXELFORMAT_U8 / F32
 - tfxPipeline does not check the current draw state, but just tosses its commands at the gpu, also maybe it should be called tfxDrawState or tfxStyle, since it does not have much in common with modern graphics api's pipeline objects
 - tfxShader is currently limited to vertex and fragment shaders